Computational Foundry, Swansea University

 This is the latest campus project for our university campus specialists and confirms our role as a market leader for university estate work, with other projects in Bournemouth, Bristol, Kent, Derby, Scarborough and Warwick.

 Neal Stephens, managing director at Willmott Dixon in Wales and the West:

-“We’ve a proud track record in the education sector and are extremely pleased to be delivering Swansea University’s ambitious campus development programme.
-We’re looking forward to delivering an outstanding research and teaching facility that will benefit the university and Swansea City Region for generations to come.”
+“We’ve a proud track record in the education sector and are extremely pleased to help Swansea University’s ambitious campus development programme.
+This is an outstanding research and teaching facility that will benefit the university and Swansea City Region for generations to come.”

 - Using established expertise for working amidst university team

 - Makes Wales a global destination for computational scientists